bosticc/finalWordle/README.md

 Submitted by: Myles Bostic

-# iWordle is a wordle game  [Wordle](https://www.nytimes.com/games/wordle/index.html).
+# iWordle is a wordle game of [Wordle](https://www.nytimes.com/games/wordle/index.html).

 Time spent: **4** hours spent in total